Skip to main content

 Cow's Milk Is Risky

-Milk proteins, milk sugar, fat, and saturated fat found in dairy products may pose health risks for children and lead to chronic diseases such as obesity, diabetes, some types of cancer, and formation of atherosclerotic plaques that can lead to heart disease.
+Milk proteins, milk sugar, and saturated fat found in dairy products may pose health risks for children and lead to chronic diseases such as obesity, diabetes, some types of cancer, and formation of atherosclerotic plaques that can lead to heart disease.
 The consumption of three servings of whole milk each day adds up to a total of 450 calories and more than 24 grams of fat, most of which is artery-clogging saturated fat.

 Milk Makes Many Children Sick

 Many children by their fourth or fifth birthdays have grown out of their ability to digest the milk sugar lactose.
 Drinking milk can cause stomach pain, gas, bloating, diarrhea, and other uncomfortable symptoms in lactose-intolerant children.
 There is no need to take pills or buy special lactose-reduced dairy products.
-Instead, you might look at this change as a signal that breast milk is no longer needed, and that cow's milk shouldn't take its place.
+Instead, you might look at this change as a signal that breast milk is no longer needed and that cow's milk shouldn't take its place.
 It is a time to expand your child's diet to include a wide variety of plant-based foods.

 Dairy Products Edge Out Healthier Foods

-Plant foods are chock full of important nutrients that strengthen immune function, improve bone strength, and protect against cancer and heart disease.
+Plant foods are chock-full of important nutrients that strengthen immune function, improve bone strength, and protect against cancer and heart disease.
 For example, complex carbohydrates, vitamin C, fiber, folate, iron, and antioxidants are not found in dairy products, but are plentiful in vegetables, fruits, and beans.
 And plant food sources of calcium are low in saturated fat and always devoid of cholesterol.

 Putting it All Together